-If you would like to find out more about the ethics of travel to Myanmar, please read on for further information and sources of information, or speak to one of our Myanmar specialists.
+If you would like to find out more about the ethics of travel to Burma, please read on for further information and sources of information, or speak to one of our Burma specialists.

 This short YouTube video clip gives you more information about how the WEF councils work together with an overall aim of improving the economic state of the world.

 Over the past few years, there have been some changes to the ruling junta’s stance on human rights, since its formation of a nominally civilian government.

 We were delighted by the release of Aung San Suu Kyi and her subsequent landslide win of her seat in the April 2012 elections.
 Hilary Clinton, then the U.S. Secretary of State, visited Burma in December 2011 and certain U.S. and European Union sanctions have been relaxed.

 William Hague, the UK Foreign Secretary, visited in January 2012 and after talks with Aung San Suu Kyi and senior members of the current Burmese government, stated “if reforms continue we are ready to build a new relationship with Burma”.

 David Cameron subsequently visited Burma in April 2012 and certain sanctions were relaxed.
 Most recently President Barack Obama became the first serving US President to visit Burma, when he made a brief stop in November 2012.

 President Obama visited Yangon and met with both President Thein Sein and Aung San Suu Kyi, followed by a landmark speach at Yangon University, heart of the pro-democracy protests in 1988.